This grant may not be used for operating expenses of new or existing courses.

 - What qualifications do you bring to the position as grant director?

-- Where have you sought funding for this project (department/unit, UCET/FACET Faculty Development Grants, SEED Grant for Teaching with Technology, Online Course Development Grants, etc.)
+- Where have you sought funding for this project (department/unit, UCET Teaching with Technology Grants, UCET MALT grants, etc.).
+See Awards and Funding.

 - What previous IU South Bend curriculum grants have you received, what resulted from those projects?